jeremy4971/sumb_public/README.md

     	<key>localizedPopoverTitle</key>
     	<string>macOS Update</string>
     	<key>localizedRestartWarning</key>
-    	<string>Your device will restart and update once the deadline passes.</string>
+    	<string>Be aware that your Mac will automatically restart after the deadline.</string>
     	<key>localizedUpToDateMessage</key>
     	<string>Your Mac is up to date.</string>
     	<key>localizedUpdateNowButton</key>